Maine

 Maine voters can register to vote by filling out a voter registration card at their local town office or city hall, through any Motor Vehicle branch office, in most state and federal social service agencies, or at voter registration drives.

-Voting Registration Forms are available online in PDF format:
+Voting Registration Forms are available online in fillable PDF format here.

 In Maine, voters must establish their “voting residence” which refers to a location where a person physically resides and intends to make the location their home.
 In determining a voter’s residence, the registrar may consider several factors, including a direct statement of intention by the voter; the location of any dwelling currently occupied by the voter; the voter’s mailing address; the address at which a motor vehicle owned by the voter is registered; the receipt of public benefits based upon residency; and other factors.